Your Commonly Asked Questions

 "Does Dr. Sterba coordinate his care with my Family Practice doctor, with my doctors, with my therapists, or if I really have to go to the hospital ER?"

 Yes.
-While at your home or immediately following your Emergency Physician House Call™, Dr. Sterba calls on his cell phone or communicates directly with your Primary Care Physician.
+While at your home or immediately following your Emergency Physician House Call™, Dr. Sterba can call on his cell phone if needed to speak with your Primary Care Physician.
 He carries an updated list of Primary Care Physicians accepting new patients, and an updated list of all medical and surgical specialists, all therapists, all healthcare services, and regional "Home Care" agencies he knows and approves.
 This allows Dr. Sterba to personally set up and confirm any needed follow-up appointment or help find you the best physician or therapist to meet your needs.

-Dr. Sterba has received appreciation for thorough and professional medical care by phone calls and letters from patient's Primary Care Physicians (Family Practice/Family Medicine, Pediatrics, Internal Medicine, OB/GYN), other medical and surgical specialists, nurse practitioners, physician assistants, and family members and caregivers.
+Dr. Sterba's professional medical and surgical care has been recognized by patient's Primary Care Physicians (Family Practice/Family Medicine, Pediatrics, Internal Medicine, OB/GYN), other medical and surgical specialists, nurse practitioners, physician assistants, and family members and caregivers.

 Dr. Sterba takes all the time needed to answer all questions and concerns.
-He provides written, easy-to-understand Home Care Instructions at the completion of his Emergency Physician House Calls™.
+He provides written, easy-to-understand Home Care Instructions at the completion of every Emergency Physician House Call™.

 Dr. Sterba sets up or oversees the best possible home care with all types of healthcare or non-healthcare providers and aids.
 This includes private duty nurses, nurse's aids, other personal home care providers personally known by Dr. Sterba.
 Dr. Sterba can also set up insurance-covered nursing care, home care, and hospice.